Dr Fabiola Creed

 From 2015-20, she completed her Medical Humanties MA/PhD on tanning technologies, notably sunbeds (Warwick), and was awarded a Secondment Fellowship at the Parliamentary Office of Science and Technology.

 Fabiola has published on the history of maternal mental illness, and tanning culture in twentieth and early twenty-first century Britain.
-Her first book is free to digitally access: The Rise and Fall of the Sunbed in Britain: Tanning Culture From Fad to Fear (Bloomsbury, 6 February 2025).
+Her first book is The Rise and Fall of the Sunbed in Britain: Tanning Culture From Fad to Fear (Bloomsbury, 2025).
+The Wellcome Trust kindly funded all of her research; all of her publications are, therefore, open access.

 She is passionate about using her research to better inform policy and enjoys making history accessible to the public.
-Fabiola has provided expertise via podcasts, digital press (Refinery29 and I-News), radio (Clyde 1), and also archive, campaign and government groups.
+Fabiola has provided expertise via national newspapers (Scotsman), digital press (Refinery29 and I-News), radio (Clyde 1), podcasts (Warwick PG), and also archive, campaign and government groups.

 Research interests